Alioun/yt-playlist-tools/README.md

 - Optional toasts for extension actions

 Planned:

 - Denylist for channels
 - Show playlist names
 - cache added videos locally so the same video isn't getting added multiple times
 - automatic build and push to addons store
+- fetch a list of all the available playlists and make them selectable with a checkbox instead of adding the id

 # How to Get a Client ID and Client Secret from Google Developer Console

 ## Steps

 1. **Go to Google Developer Console**:

    - Navigate to [Google Developer Console](https://console.developers.google.com/).

 2. **Create a New Project**:

    - Click on the dropdown menu next to the Google APIs logo.
    - Select "New Project".
    - Enter a project name and click "Create".

 3. **Enable APIs and Services**:

    - In the left sidebar, click on "Library".
    - Search for the API you need (e.g., "Google Drive API").
    - Click on the API and then click "Enable".

 4. **Create OAuth Consent Screen**:

    - In the left sidebar, click on "OAuth consent screen".
    - Choose "External" for user type.
    - Fill out the required fields and save.

 5. **Create Credentials**:

    - In the left sidebar, click on "Credentials".
    - Click on "Create Credentials" and select "OAuth 2.0 Client IDs".
    - Configure the consent screen if prompted.